 How to avoid duplicate publication in research

 Coming back to where we began from, you have your manuscript finalized and ready for submission to a chosen journal.
+Now how do you stay away from duplicate research?
 Here are a few tips to help you avoid any unintentional ethical errors:

 - If your submission is similar to work reported elsewhere then cite that work and mention that in your cover letter.
 Even if your work has appeared as a presentation or abstract before, do reference it anyway.